mfherman/r-study-group/docs/basic_data_manip.md

 Cool!
 In this sample, we see that on average, Black people report watching more hours of TV than white people.
 Note that this is the exact same code as the last summary, except we added `group_by(gss_cat, race) %>%` before the `summarize()` function.
 This is saying that before you calculate the mean, group the data frame by the `race` variable and then calculate the mean for each group.

 Also, note the use of the `%>%` (pipe).
 We will talk about this in more detail in another session, but the important thing to know is that the pipe is used to chain functions together.
 We can think of what the pipe operator does as "and then."
-So in plain English, what we did above was to group `gss_cat` by `race` and then `summarize` the n, mean, and median of each group.
+So in plain English, what we did above was to group `gss_cat` by `race` and then `summarize` n, mean, and median of each group.